 Gondola cable cars:

-The main winter season runs from early December until early May, but skiing doesn’t stop there.
-The glacier is open for summer skiing from mid-June to late August and then re-opens a few weeks later in mid- September right through to the following May.
-Tignes is now the only French outdoor ski area fully open in October and November and has the longest ski season in France.
+The winter season runs from early October until early May, but the glacier is open for summer skiing from mid-June to mid-August – overall the longest ski season in France.

 Intermediates have a huge choice of blue and red cruisers on either side of the valley or up on the glacier.
 For experts, Sache is an epic black run (when snow conditions are good), descending from the 2,478m (8,130ft) Aiguille Percée down to Tignes les Brévières (1,550m/5,085ft).